Detecting Origin Attribution for Text-to-Image Diffusion Models: Introduction

-As a first step, our work unifies "real vs. fake" classification and image attribution into a single task by simply treating real images as an additional category.
-We expand the analysis to include a comprehensive range of state-of-the-art T2I diffusion models, as of March 2024.
+As a first step, our work unifies ``real vs. fake" classification and image attribution into a single task by simply treating real images as an additional category.
+We expand the analysis to include a comprehensive range of state-of-the-art T2I diffusion models, as of July 2024.
 This includes Stable Diffusion (SD) 1.5 \cite{rombach2022highresolution_stable_diffusion}, SD 2.0 \cite{rombach2022highresolution_stable_diffusion}, SDXL \cite{podell2023sdxl}, SDXL Turbo \cite{sauer2023adversarial}, Latent Consistency Model (LCM) \cite{luo2023latent_consistency_model_lcm}, Stable Cascade \cite{pernias2023wuerstchen}, Kandinsky 2.1 \cite{razzhigaev2023kandinsky}, DALL-E 2 \cite{ramesh2022hierarchical_dalle}, DALL-E 3 \cite{betker2023improving}, along with Midjourney versions 5.2 and 6 \cite{Midjourney}.
-To encompass a wide range of visual concepts, we utilize 5,000 captions from MS-COCO \cite{lin2014microsoft} for natural scenes and employ GPT-4 \cite{achiam2023gpt} to generate another 5,000 creative and surreal prompts.
-For each prompt, we generate multiple images from each model, amassing nearly half a million AI-generated image dataset to train our image attributor, where the details are discussed in Sec. \ref{sec:dataset}.
+To encompass a variety of visual concepts, we utilize 5,000 captions from MS-COCO \cite{lin2014microsoft} for natural scenes and employ GPT-4 \cite{achiam2023gpt} to generate another 5,000 creative and surreal prompts.
+For each prompt, we generate multiple images from each model, amassing a dataset of nearly half a million AI-generated images to train our image attributor, where the details are discussed in Sec. \ref{sec:dataset}.
 Regarding performance, our top-performing attributor reaches an accuracy exceeding 90\%, significantly surpassing the baseline random chance of merely 7.69\%, as detailed in Sec. \ref{sec:training_image_attributors}.